technicated/swift-evolution/proposals/XXXX-variadic-generics.md

   return { a in { b in [...] f(a, b, [...], n) }
 }
 ```
 This example is interesting because a generic `curry` function would have to be kind of recursive.
-Probably Variadic Generics alone are not enough to implement such function, we might need some kind of preprocessor.
+Probably Variadic Generics alone (as presented in this document as a *dynamic* feature) are not enough to implement such function, we might need some kind of preprocessor (*static* transformation).
 \
 \
 Reference: [Curry Library @ thoughtbot/Curry](https://github.com/thoughtbot/Curry)